 And if you need to develop and/or run database, Java or MapReduce code -- or Python, Perl or other shell scripts -- remember you're in Eclipse!
 That means that SQL design and execution features, multiple text editors, WickedShell, and other plug-ins for R, CDT, et al are all at your fingertips in this same pane of glass.

-The modifiable, IRI (and ADS)-metadata-compatible, and batch-ready transform mapping and ETL flow diagrams in the IRI Workbench, built on Eclipse.™
+Batch-ready transform mapping and ETL work flows diagrammed in the IRI Workbench, built on Eclipse.™

 * Use AnalytiX DS with Voracity to create XML ETL flow code in the cloud and import it directly into IRI Workbench for immediate use.
 IRI software is more tightly coupled for ETL and test data use with AnalytiX DS metadata automation technology than with any other ETL vendor.
 This compatibility also means the converting legacy ETL tool mappings to Voracity is also more or less automatic!